 Only when issues can’t be resolved remotely by the system or an engineer is the technician dispatched to fix it.
 In the average retail location, this would result in a 20% reduction in the total number of technician visits.

 Automation can also help make visits more efficient by pre-emptively making repairs during regularly scheduled maintenance visits.
 Consider an instance in which the system diagnoses an impending hard drive failure - and can automatically create the ticket so the next time the technician arrives on-site he or she is equipped with the right tools and parts to repair it, before it fails completely.
 This reduces emergency repair costs and further mitigates the risk of a full blown technology failure - resulting in less expensive and complex repairs.

 Perhaps the biggest advantage of adopting intelligent automation is that technology teams are able to shift their focus to more strategic initiatives.

 Technology blurs the line between physical and digital channels as today’s customers demand a seamless ‘wow’ experience.
 As retailers increasingly need to balance the delivery of that innovative client experience with costs and performance risk, IT automation can play an important role.

-Ken Jackowitz is Chief Product Officer at CompuCom and leads product management, corporate marketing, sales enablement, and business development.
+Ken Jackowitz is Chief Product Officer at CompuCom which specializes in retail automation.
+Ken leads product management, corporate marketing, sales enablement, and business development.

 CompuCom's vision is to empower people to achieve the highest levels of performance by making technology work for them — anywhere, anytime, on any device.
 Our mission is to elevate the technology experience through dynamic, proactive and seamless support that energizes people’s business and personal lives.